Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

 ## Algorithm Overview

 The application used in this lab reads a stream of incoming documents, and computes a score for each document based on the user’s interest, represented by a search array.
-It is representative of real-time filtering systems, which monitors news feeds and sends relevant articles to end users.
+It is representative of real-time filtering systems that monitor news feeds and send relevant articles to end users.

 In practical scenarios, the number and size of the documents to be searched can be very large and because the monitoring of events must run in real time, a smaller execution time is required for processing all the documents.